rampaa/JL/README.md

 ### How can I use JL with Magpie?
 Enable the "Preferences>General>Always on top" option.
 This option will make sure that JL is the topmost window on every clipboard change.

 Disable the "Preferences>Popup>Focus on lookup" option.
-When this option is disabled, JL can work without stealing the focus from other windows.
+When this option is disabled, JL can work without stealing the focus away from other windows.

 ### How do I add EPWING dictionaries?